The Graduate Program in Journalism

 The Statement of Purpose

 Applicants are asked to explain the nature of interest in journalism and the reasons for pursuing the degree at Stanford University.
-The statement should be between 2 and 3 pages, double spaced.
+The statement of purpose should not exceed two pages, single-spaced.

 In completing the Preliminary Program Proposal, applicants must specify all courses to be taken in future quarters including the project.
 Applicants can consult the Curriculum page of the Stanford Journalism Program for a sample schedule.
 Those accepted into the program will be required to complete a second, more accurate form (Program Proposal for a Master’s Degree) by the end of their first graduate quarter.
 The proposal is reviewed to determine whether the applicant’s intended program will meet the overall requirements of the coterminal program.

-Please request an appointment with the Student Services Manager if you would like help completing the proposal.
+Please request an appointment with the Student Services Manager to receive help completing the proposal and have the form signed before uploading.

 Submit three samples of journalistic work in the ‘writing sample’ section of the application.
 Each submission should demonstrate an appreciation for the basic standards of good journalism and an exceptional aptitude for advanced writing and reporting.
-Up to two of the samples can be digital media samples in any multimedia format (audio, video, blog, photography) submitted either as PDF links or on a CD sent via regular or express mail.
-Submissions will not be returned.
+Up to two of the samples can be digital media samples in any multimedia format (audio, video, blog, photography) submitted as PDF links.

 Letters of Recommendation